 and thus provides a quantifiable measure of the influence of this relevant material thermal property on the interface movement.
 A sensitivity of σ = ±0.25 at a given point in time indicates that a ±10% perturbation or error in Κ,

 generates a ±2.5% variation in the MB position.

 The interesting effects that can be controlled as parameters in the plots are:

 3. dimensionless latent heat number

 , based on

 , the medium-cooling temperature

 5. slab temperature profile

-, which follows a nearly linear pattern
+, which follows a close to but not perfectly linear pattern.

 H. G. Schwartzberg, "The Prediction of Freezing and Thawing Temperatures vs. Time through the Use of Effective Heat Capacity Equations," in Proceedings of the Joint Meeting of Commissions C1 and C2 of the International Institute of Refrigeration